 A brake line hose is responsible for transferring pressure and fluid from the pedal to the brake assembly.
 Because it travels closely with the tire, the brake line hose must be able to turn, flex, and absorb the same shock and environmental conditions as the tire.
-Any holes or leaks can lead to loss of pressure throughout the entire system, compromising brake performance and safety.
+Any holes or leaks can lead to loss of pressure throughout the entire system, compromising brake performance and integrity.

-In order to withstand their vigorous service environment, brake line hoses must be constructed from the proper materials to assure durability and safety.
+In order to withstand their vigorous service environment, brake line hoses must be constructed from the proper materials to assure durability and function.
 Laboratory testing makes it possible to measure the performance and physical properties of brake line hoses when subjected to a variety of conditions and functionality tests in a controlled environment.

 Our laboratories in the United States, United Kingdom, and China offer a wide range of testing capabilities that provide brake line hose manufacturers with great flexibility for evaluating their products.